zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 In this tutorial, you'll learn how to set up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
 This tutorial is intended for network administrators and developers familiar with basic NGINX configurations.
 By the end of this tutorial, you'll be able to:

 - Create and configure a base template.
-- Add necessary configuration and schema files to your template.
 - Create and configure an augment template to extend the functionality of the base template.
 - Deploy these templates to manage traffic efficiently within your NGINX environment.